OnePlus is merging with Oppo: here's what that could mean for Android phones

 So what will this move actually mean?
 It might not amount to much.
 Both OnePlus and Oppo are subsidiaries of BBK Electronics already, so they’ve always been linked, and last year Lau began overseeing product strategy for both OnePlus and Oppo, a move which saw some of their teams becoming integrated.

+Those extra resources should lead to better products, according to Lau, but - while not mentioned - there's a chance it could also lead to a greater range of OnePlus handsets launching, and perhaps lower prices, since this could save the company money in terms of R&D and production costs.

-The move will apparently also improve the company’s efficiency, allowing for software updates to arrive faster – and be more stable when they do.
+The move will apparently also improve the OnePlus's efficiency, allowing for software updates to arrive faster – and be more stable when they do.

 While not announced in this post, it’s possible that the software could undergo some changes too, with OnePlus potentially switching from OxygenOS to ColorOS (the Android overlay used by Oppo).
 We say that because the OnePlus 9 range in China already uses ColorOS.